microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

         new SendActivity("Hello")
 }));

-// Example that includees reference to property on bot state. var greetUserDialog = new AdaptiveDialog("greetUserDialog");
+// Example that includes reference to property on bot state. var greetUserDialog = new AdaptiveDialog("greetUserDialog");
 greetUserDialog.AddRule(new IntentRule("greetUser",
     steps: new List<IDialog>() {